Clinical psychology (older people’s service)

 About the service

-Our team consists of three clinical psychologists working with older people across the Wakefield area.
+Our team consists of six clinical psychologists, one assistant psychologist (AP) and a team secretary working with older people across the Wakefield area.

-The third psychologist in the team works closely with the Wakefield memory service, offering a detailed neuropsychological assessment to aid diagnosis (where the presentation is complex) and to provide interventions and help with the management of cognitive and behavioural problems where appropriate.
+The team works closely with the Wakefield memory service, offering detailed expert neuropsychological assessments to aid diagnosis (where the presentation is complex) and to provide interventions and support the management of cognitive and behavioural difficulties where appropriate.

-As the people we see often have specialist needs we offer approaches which are tailored to the needs of the service user, drawing on the latest evidence-based practice to support greater understanding and self-management.
+The people we see often have specialist needs and we offer approaches which are tailored to the needs of the service user, drawing on the latest evidence-based practice to support greater understanding and self-management.
 Support is offered on both an individual or group basis.

 For some people, however, therapy is not what they want or are ready for.
 Therefore, as part of our assessment process, we work with people to develop a shared understanding of the challenges they face so we can support people to access the help they need.